What does a fractional CTO do? A week in their calendar

 Friday: audit output and pipeline review

 Friday is documentation and pipeline work.
 Any audit findings get written up for the founder to share with their accountant, developer, or investor.
-Any systems shipped in the week get a short handover note documenting how they work and what the team should do if something breaks.
+Any systems built in the week get a short handover note documenting how they work and what the team should do if something breaks.

 What a fractional CTO does not do